FlorentinaSimlinger/MySmartVocabularyTrainer/README.md

 12) You can also search specific entries in your database

 ##Phase 4: Task 2
+Dear Bhavesh, I hope you're well.
+This is how I implemented Task 2:
-- In SingleEntry I make appropriate use of the Map interface because a SingleEntry consists of a HashMap.
-I use the built in put and get methods to set key and value pairs and retrieve values based on keys.
+- I make appropriate use of the Map interface in SingleEntry.
+A SingleEntry consists of a HashMap, I use the built in put and get methods to set key and value pairs and retrieve values based on keys.

+##Phase 4: Task 3
+And this is how I implemented Task 3:
+- I fixed poor cohesion in the VocabAppGui.
+It previously contained the entire logic for the layouts.
+Now the layouts are in separate classes.
+- I also decreased coupling by limiting the access to other classes through fields and instead call methods.
+An example of that are the event listeners in VocabGui so that it does not know how events are triggered (ie it does not know about the buttons and labels in the layout classes).

 ##Ideas for extended version